 Cold-marking of medical devices

-Indylit 10 laser is the perfect tool for the marking of medical devices.
-It has a broad range of variable parameters including pulse repetition rate, pulse energy, burst mode and pulse duration.
-All of these allow the user to select the best possible setting for the intended result.
-The laser is air-cooled and compact, which makes its integration into the laser marking system much easier.
-The outstanding circularity of the laser’s beam shape allows the user to the make smallest possible marks with the best resolution.
+Indylit 10 laser is a perfect tool for the marking of medical devices.
+It has a broad range of variable parameters like: pulse repetition rate (single pulse to 1 MHz) , pulse energy (up to 100 µJ), burst mode, pulse duration (450 fs – 3 ps), which allows to select the best regime for desired result.
+The laser is air cooled and compact which makes its integration into the laser marking system much easier.
+Excellent beam quality (M² and circularity) allows to make smallest marks with the best resolution.